akoken/homelab/README.md

-# homelab
+# Alp's Homelab

-This is my personal template collection.
-Here you'll find templates, and configurations for various tools, and technologies.
+This is my homelab documentation files.
+Here you'll find templates, configurations for various tools, and technologies.